Zidras/DBM-Warmane/README.md

 # more updates

 Trying to continue DBM for chromie.

+Needs the dungeon map patch by Trimitor for the rangeradar to work: https://forum.warmane.com/showthread.php?t=424250

-Current changelog:
+# Current changelog:

 - updated the DBM-Core to the current version from Zidras while maintaining balleny's specific changes to Chromiecraft.
 - Archimonde respawn timer from: https://github.com/UndoUreche/DBM-CC-Solaris
+- Integrated some BossTimers from Cafe (TeaTime)

 <details>
 <div align="center">